A Parent's Guide to the Curriculum

 |Core Subjects||Foundation Subjects|

-We also follow a programme of Personal, Social, Health and Citizenship Education (PSHCE).
+A programme of Personal, Social, Health and Citizenship Education (PSHE) supports us in this aim.

 As a whole school we follow a Nationally approved Catholic Religious Education scheme entitled ‘The Way, The Truth and The Life’.